L4g0/L4g0.github.io/about.md

 <h1>Projects & Experience</h1>
 <h3>🔊 Audiovisual</h3>

+- AV Engineer at <a="https://www.moncadaylorenzo.es/">Moncada</a> (april 2022-now)
+	- Technical support for most important broadcasters in Spain (RTVE, Atresmedia, Mediaset, ...) and Cine Rentals
+	- Pre-sales and post-sales consultancy and support
+	- System installation and configurations
+	- Tracking system integrator for VR and AR systems.
+Lens calibration

 - Technical Engineer for <a href="https://www.aten.com/eu/en/">ATEN Infotech N.V.</a> (7 months)
 	- KVM and IT products manufacturer
 	- Technical consultancy for Spain and Portugal